elisagdelope/ESM2-bindingsites/README.md

 This model is a finetuned version of the 35M parameter `esm2_t12_35M_UR50D` ([see here](https://huggingface.co/facebook/esm2_t12_35M_UR50D) and [here](https://huggingface.co/docs/transformers/model_doc/esm) for more details).
 The model was finetuned with LoRA for the binary token classification task of predicting binding sites (and active sites) of protein sequences based on sequence alone.
-The model may need more training, however it still achieves better performance on the test set in terms of loss, accuracy, precision, recall, F1 score, ROC_AUC, and Matthews Correlation Coefficient (MCC) compared to the models trained on the smaller dataset [found here](https://huggingface.co/datasets/AmelieSchreiber/binding_sites_random_split_by_family) of ~209K protein sequences.
 Note, this model has a high recall, meaning it is likely to detect binding sites, but it has a precision score that is somewhat lower than the SOTA structural models mentioned above, meaning the model may return some false positives as well.
+This may be undesirable for various reasons, one of which could be cost of lab experiments where a higher precision might be more desirable.

 ## Overfitting Issues